Policies

 This policy provides information and guidance to staff in responding to subpoenas, search warrants, summons, lawful investigations and other legal processes that are directly related to CLBC operations.
 It applies to all CLBC staff.

-This policy explains how the L.I.F.E.-based Service supports individuals in the areas of Learning, Inclusion, Friendship, and Employment.
-The purpose of the L.I.F.E.-based Service is to help individuals who use CLBC services to get jobs and direct their supports to have full lives.
+This policy explains how the L.I.F.E.
+Service supports individuals in the areas of Learning, Inclusion, Friendship, and Employment.
+The purpose of the L.I.F.E.
+Service is to help individuals who use CLBC services to get jobs and direct their supports to have full lives.
 The policy establishes a framework for how the service is planned, implemented, and monitored for service quality.
 It supports collaboration between individuals, families and support networks, service providers, and CLBC staff who play key roles in the service.

 Privacy of Personal Information